bpdesilva/Hospital-Management-System/README.md

 # Hospital-Management-System
-A 1st year project developed for HND in Computing.
+A 1st year project developed for an assignment.

 ### Scenario